 After securing the space in February, the Bears are moving forward on their Arlington plans and have filed paperwork with hopes of getting the green light to begin demolition at Arlington Park.
 The new paperwork has revealed the total cost of demolition, which sits at $3.8 million.

 As the Chicago Bears closed on the purchase of the Arlington International Racecourse, in February, they’re making the eventual move all but official.

-The stadium will be built on Arlington International Racecourse, a former historic race track that’s been around since 1927.
+The project, which would include gutting the existing interior, will be built on Arlington International Racecourse, a former historic race track that’s been around since 1927.